 Dr. Helen Papagiannis works for the World Economic Forum, she is also the founder of a magazine company called XR Goes Pop, which is about virtual technology.
 Helen has been exploring virtual reality as an artist, designer and researcher, she was previously a keynote speaker for over 15 years.

-Christine Cattano is the Head of Immersive at Framestore, and is a co-founder of the company.
+Christine Cattano is the Head of Immersive at Framestore.
 In her role she has produced, managed and launched a variety of immersive experiences, some of which have won awards.
 Christine previously studied at Penn State University, and has had 3 previous jobs before starting at Framestore.
 She now has over 15 years of experience in content development.

 Yuka Kojima studied at The University of Queensland and Ochanomizu University.
 Since her time studying she worked for 4 different companies including Microsoft and FOVE, which she founded.
 FOVE is the world's first eye tracking head mounted display, the company was established in 2014 and now has over 55 employees.